sentenial/developer-docs/pages/prodOpenBanking/ob_paymentstatuses.md

     </tr>
     <tr>
       <td><code class="highlighter-rouge">TIMEOUT</code></td>
-      <td>[Relevant for <a href="ob_pispimplementation.html#checkout-mode">Checkout</a> mode only] The payment timed out - this may happen where the user fails to progress to the ASPSP from the TPP before the merchant-configured time out period e.g. if the user has not selected an option on the Bank Select screen within the required time period.</td>
+      <td>The payment has expired - payments move to this status where the user fails to complete the payment before the configured timeout period (default is 15 minutes).</td>
-       <td>Yes</td>
+       <td>No</td>
       <td>Yes</td>
       <td>Yes</td>
       <td><a href="ob_whpaymenttimeout.html">PaymentTimeout</a></td>